-Prerequisite: Admission into the Radiography Program, BIO 110, BIO 111, or BIO 208/209; HIT 106, ENG 101 Coreguisite: RAD 113, RAD 127, RAD 140, RAD 142 2/0/0
+Prerequisite: Admission into the Radiography Program, BIO 110, BIO 111, or BIO 208/209; HIT 106, ENG 101 Corequisite: RAD 113, RAD 127, RAD 140, RAD 142

-RAD 127 Radiographic Image Production 2 cr.
+RAD 127 Radiographic Image Production

 The student establishes a knowledge base in the technical factors that govern the image production process.
 This course focuses on the factors that influence the creation of the radiographic image.